himalayan-sanjeev/contact-manager/README.md

 # README
 ## Contact Manager
 This is a simple Contact Manager application built with Ruby on Rails.
-It allows users to add, edit, delete, and search contacts.
-Contacts are displayed in a paginated table with basic form validations and error handling.
+It allows users to add, view, edit, delete, and search contacts.
+Contacts are displayed in a sortable and paginated table with basic form validations and error handling.

 ### Features
 * **Manage Contacts (CRUD)**: Create, Read, Update and Delete contacts with name, phone number and email address.